 Visit lasts : 2 ½ to 3 hours - Tel: +377 93 15 36 00.

 Outside the Oceanographic museum on Avenue St Martin, catch the “Azur Express” tourist train.
 These small trains decorated in the national colours take their passengers on a daily tour with commentary, during which you will discover the Port, Monte-Carlo and its palaces, the famous casino and its gardens, before arriving back at the old town with its ramparts and Prince's Palace.

 Ride lasts : 30 minutes -Tel : +377 92 05 64 38.

 Located on the Rock at Place de la Visitation, the Museum of the Chapel of Visitation is part of a Baroque style chapel dating from the 17th century.
 It houses part of the remarkable collection of sacred works of art belonging to Mrs Piasecka Johnson, with masterpieces by Rubens, Zurbaran, Ribera and masters of the Italian Baroque.

 Visit lasts : 30 minutes - Tel : +377 93 50 07 00.

 The Monaco Town walk will take around 2 hours (excluding museums).

-For the children, there is the play area at the beginning of the Saint Martin Gardens towards the Princely Palace.
+For the children, there is a play area by the entrance to the Saint Martin Gardens, near the Prince's Palace